It’s incredibly important to be on top of your breast health because preventing cancer is much easier than finding a cure.

 You can’t correct a deficiency if you don’t know what your deficiency is.

 Tip: Have your blood work and urine analysis done and find out what your actual deficiencies are.
 Then take the necessary supplements to get you back on track.
+PS: blood work has its limitations because it doesn’t detect what’s deficient in your body organs, just what is detected in your blood, but it can still be helpful.

 Keep your estrogen levels in check.